cyruscyliu/firmguide/analyses/README.md

 ## Programming Model

-In this module, you are expected to follow the programming model below to reduce log, and to support save and restore mechanism.
+In this module, you are expected to follow the programming model below to reduce logs, and to support save and restore mechanism.
 Add and register a function, then the function will be called automatically.
 At the beginning, the model describes this task by `TASK_DESCRIPTION`,  and the `do_a` function must define a `LOG_SUFFIX` to label itself.
 Doing all above, we will get less logs and boost the performance.
 The model instruments every `do_a` function